morethantesting/morethantesting.github.io/blog/_posts/2018-10-24-lessons-learned-as-qa-lead-in-a-startup.md

 If you enjoyed reading it so far, please spread the word and share it with your friends or on social media.
 I appreciate every share.

-Additionally, if you want to be notified when a new article comes out, **subscribe below** and follow me on [Twitter](https://twitter.com/MoreThanTesting).
+Additionally, if you want to be notified when a new article comes out, **subscribe below** and follow blog on [Twitter](https://twitter.com/MoreThanTesting).